-Machiavalli, oh, Niccolò!
+Machiavelli, oh, Niccolò!
 The man whose reputation has been defamed in successive centuries since he wrote.
-A more cynical person might suspect he was defamed on purpose precisely because The Powers That Be wouldn’t want anyone to know how effective a guidebook his rules could be.
+A more cynical person might suspect he was defamed on purpose precisely because The Powers That Be wouldn’t want anyone to know how effective a guidebook of his rules could be.
 But no, not I; I’d never suspect such a thing!

-That said, let’s remember that no matter how someone bad is, he may still have gems of insight.
+That said, let’s remember that no matter how bad someone is, he may still have gems of insight.
 Hitler was a vegetarian and created the German anti-smoking laws–make of that what you will.
 “A broken clock is still right twice per day” to use a saying that in just a few years will be completely incomprehensible, once all clocks are digital and thus a broken clock will just be blank.

 One of Machiavelli’s most famous insights is the following.
 To use his words:

-Upon this a question arises: whether it be better to be loved than feared or feared than loved?
+Upon this, a question arises: whether it be better to be loved than feared or feared than loved?
 One should wish to be both, but, because it is difficult to unite them in one person, it is much safer to be feared than loved.